 And this, says Dr. Norman Tomaka, a clinical consultant pharmacist in Melbourne, Florida, and spokesperson for the American Pharmacists Association, requires plenty of forethought.
 You can’t just toss your meds into a handbag with an ice pack and call it good, he says.
 If you do, you might find yourself scrambling for a replacement prescription once you reach your destination.

-Familiarizing yourself with TSA regulations for medications is your starting point.
+Familiarizing yourself with TSA regulations for medications is your starting point for flying with refrigerated medicine, Dr. Tomaka advises.
 The TSA website provides a handy list of basic guidelines (fortunately, the 3.4-ounce rule for taking liquids through airport security does not apply to medications), as well as general information about traveling with medical conditions.

 In terms of keeping your meds cool, Dr. Tomaka says there are several gadgets and portable coolers you can buy that are designed specifically for this purpose.
-“The [portable coolers] have separate compartments for the cooling agent as well as the medication, and they are very easy to present to the TSA agent for air travel,” he says.
+“The (portable coolers) have separate compartments for the cooling agent as well as the medication, and they are very easy to present to the TSA agent for air travel,” he says.